GfSE/SAF-Specification/stakeholders.md

 * Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
+* Which are the interface definitions for the physical architecture?

+  ***Rationale:  In my role, I need to implement the interface.***
 * Which are the protocols for exchanging physical items on a specific interface?

   ***Rationale:  In my role, I need to implement the protocol.***